jvlflame/Rename-JAV-files-javlibrary/README.md

 ## Known issues
 I recommend not to use this script recursively within a very large directory.
 I would say up to 50 files at a time, but if all looks good, go for more.
 If you have downloaded files from alternative sources, you may run into issues where it breaks the script.
 Press `Ctrl+C` to cancel the running script.
 Remove all conflicting files before running again.

+Some files are excluded from renaming: including fc2, t28, 1pon.
+Uncensored JAV and others with different naming schemes may break the script, and you should tread with caution when running a recursive scan of directories containining them.

 ## To do
 - [x] Working build
 - [ ] Better logging